ZalmanKelber/Crossword-Tool/README.md

 * Refactor with Abraction, Encapsulation and Unidirectional Data Flow (COMPLETE)

-* Fix formatting so that clue text wraps around puzzle in even columns

-* Add "download" and "review" buttons that generate pdfs

-* Move down or right to next empty square once a letter is entered
+* Increase documentation in code

+* Add "preview" button to preview pdf

+* Switch from dom-to-image to a different API in order to increase resolution of downloaded pdf

 * Add links to One Look or some other resource

+### Issues:

+* domtoimage.toJpeg function (in pdf.js) throws an error but still works

 # Software Engineering Crossword Puzzle

-By Alex Kelber (apologies for impossibly obscure clues and outrageously bad puns)
+**By Alex Kelber** (apologies for impossibly obscure clues and outrageously bad puns)

 ![crossword template](/images/SoftwareDevelopmentCrossword.png)